 If you stand on the courthouse steps and call out the names of downtown’s north-south streets from right to left—excluding Main in the center—you are calling a roll of men from Texas and American history:

 Burnet—David Gouverneur Burnet, New Jersey-born, was an empresario (agent authorized by the Mexican government to colonize Texas), lawyer, and politician.
-He was interim president of the Republic of Texas (1836) and vice president (1838-1941).
-(Contrary to the spelling on our street signs and maps, the street was named for David one-t Burnet, not cattleman Samuel Burk two-ts Burnett, as in adjacent Burnett Park.)
+He was interim president of the Republic of Texas (1836) and vice president (1838-1841).
+(Contrary to the spelling on our street signs and maps, the street was named for David one-t Burnet, not cattleman Samuel Burk two-ts Burnett, who donated land for the adjacent Burnett Park.)

 Lamar—Mirabeau Buonaparte Lamar was the second president of the republic.

 Taylor—Zachary Taylor was twelfth president of the United States.

 Monroe—James Monroe was fifth president of the United States.